 Credit Hours Grade Grade Points

-2-hour course · A 8
+2-hour course Α .
+8

 3-hour course В 9

 4-hour course В 12

 3-hour course С 6

 Total Credit Total Grade

-Hours: 12 35 12 = 2.93 Points: 35
+Hours:

+Points:

 The student's transcript and grade reports will indicate two different GPA's.
-GPA(1) is based upon all DCCCD courses in which the student received a performance grade of A-F. GPA(1) is utilized to determine Suspension/Probation status, athletic participation eligibility, and financial aid eligibility.
-GPA(2) is based upon grade points earned in all DCCCD courses in which a student received a performance grade of A-F. Courses numbered below 1000, ARTS 1170, MUSI 1175, and DRAM 1170 are not used in the calculation of GPA(2).
+GPA(1) is based upon all DCCCD courses in which the student received a performance grade GPA(1) utilized to determine of A-F. is participation athletic Suspension/Probation status. eligibility, and financial aid eligibility.
+GPA(2) is based upon grade points earned in all DCCCD courses in which a student received a performance grade of A-F: Courses numbered below 1000, ARTS 1170, MUSI 1175, and DRAM 1170 are not used in the calculation of GPA(2).
 GPA(2) is utilized to determine eligibility for graduation, honor rolls, and eligibility in Who's Who in American Junior Colleges.
 It is also the GPA which may be considered by four-year institutions when a student transfers.